-These steps might help you reduce the risk of developing complex regional pain syndrome:
+These steps might help you reduce the risk of developing CRPS:

 - Taking vitamin C after a wrist fracture.
-Studies have shown that people who took a daily minimum dose of 500 milligrams (mg) of vitamin C after a wrist fracture had a lower risk of complex regional pain syndrome compared with those who didn't take vitamin C.
+Studies have shown that people who take a high dose of vitamin C after a wrist fracture may have a lower risk of CRPS compared with those who didn't take vitamin C.

 - Early mobilization after a stroke.
-Some research suggests that people who get out of bed and walk around soon after a stroke (early mobilization) lower their risk of complex regional pain syndrome.
+Some research suggests that people who get out of bed and walk around soon after a stroke (early mobilization) reduce their risk of developing CRPS.

-Diagnosis of complex regional pain syndrome is based on a physical exam and your medical history.
-There's no single test that can definitively diagnose complex regional pain syndrome, but the following procedures may provide important clues:
+Diagnosis of CRPS is based on a physical exam and your medical history.
+There's no single test that can definitively diagnose CRPS, but the following procedures may provide important clues:

 - Bone scan.
 This procedure might help find bone changes.
 A radioactive substance injected into one of your veins allows your bones to be seen with a special camera.

-Other tests can measure the amount of sweat on both limbs.
-Uneven results can indicate complex regional pain syndrome.
+- Sweat production tests.
+Some tests can measure the amount of sweat on both limbs.
+Uneven results may indicate CRPS.

 - X-rays.
 Loss of minerals from your bones may show up on an X-ray in later stages of the disease.

 - Magnetic resonance imaging (MRI).
-Images captured by an MRI test may show a number of tissue changes.
+Images captured with an MRI test may show tissue changes that rule out other conditions.

-There's some evidence that early treatment, within the first few months of symptoms, might help improve complex regional pain syndrome symptoms.
+There's some evidence that early treatment might help improve symptoms of CRPS.
 Often, a combination of different treatments, tailored to your specific case, is necessary.
 Treatment options include:

-Doctors use various medications to treat the symptoms of complex regional pain syndrome.
+Doctors use various medications to treat the symptoms of CRPS.

 Pain relievers.
 Over-the-counter (OTC) pain relievers — such as aspirin, ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve) — may ease mild pain and inflammation.